This post may include affiliate links to products we love and use, please read our disclaimer.

 If we had taken proper food supplies we would have stayed by the Kiewa River ( the river runs alongside the Kiewa Valley Highway in parts, easy to spot the camp areas as you drive).
 We saw some brilliant free camping spots by the river, but just had to drool and regret not stopping at a supermarket on the way!

 Finally into Corryong where we had dinner.
 The first night was spent in a roadside pullover area in Khancoban, not actually a legal camp spot but we had a flat tyre and thought it better to stay put to have it repaired the next morning.
-Ooops, no such luck as the fuel station did not do repairs.
-Rather than doubling back (I loathe retracing my tracks if it can be avoided), we decided to continue on the next day and risk another flat tyre, fortunately no more flats!
+No such luck as the fuel station did not do repairs.
+Rather than doubling back (I loathe retracing my tracks if it can be avoided), we decided to continue on the next day and risk another flat tyre, fortunately, no more flats!

 Khancoban -> Alpine Way -> Thredbo -> Jindabyne -> Cooma

 It was easy to fill the day stopping in at Thredbo and Lake Crackenback resorts, plus a couple of lookout points along the way.
+A few days could easily be filled staying in the Thredbo area too.

 Day 3 & 4